 }

-The Shape class serves as the parent class, while Rectangle and Square are child classes that inherit attributes and methods from the Shape class.
-Child classes also have their own methods, such as the getArea method in the Rectangle class and the getArea, setSide, and getSide methods in the Square class.
+In the above code, Shape is the parent class, while Rectangle and Square are child classes.
+These two classes inherit attributes and methods from the Shape class.
+Child classes also have their own methods: getArea() method in the Rectangle class and getArea(), setSide(), and getSide() methods in the Square class.

-We can achieve compile-time polymorphism using method overloading and operator overloading.
+In C++, we can achieve compile-time polymorphism using method overloading and operator overloading.

 In method overloading, multiple methods can have the same name but different parameter lists.
-The appropriate method call is determined at compile time based on the number and types of arguments passed to it.
+The appropriate method call is determined at compile-time based on the number and types of arguments passed to it.
 For example, the parameters list of a function myfun(int a, int b) is (int, float) which is different from the function myfun(float a, int b) parameter list (float, int).

 In the following example, we have a class Shape that has two methods with the same name draw, but with different parameters.
 The first method takes a single string parameter color, and the second method takes two parameters: color and width.
-When we call the first method, it will print "Drawing a shape with color red" and when we call the second method, it will print "Drawing a shape with color blue and width 10".

 class Shape {